yankeebobo/statamicthemes.github.io/README.md

 - Add XML feed.
 - Add taxonomy functionality.
 - Add some more style.
-- Add commercial and free icon and YAML vars.
 - Add plugins from google docs list (started).